7 Reasons to Travel to France in May

 Cultural events

-There’s a ton of cultural events happening in both Paris and France as a whole, including the social media frenzy that is the Cannes Film Festival, the heart-racing Monaco Grand Prix, the vibey Paris Jazz Festival, and the Nuit des Musées—admission to famous museums around the country is free!—so there’s never a shortage of stuff going on.
+There’s a ton of cultural events happening in both Paris and France as a whole, including the social media frenzy that is the Cannes Film Festival, the heart-racing Monaco Grand Prix (okay, not technically in France but basically in France), and the Nuit des Musées—when admission to famous museums around the country is free!
+Smaller cities and towns around the country pick May for cultural events with a more local feel (more below), so do you research and think about venturing away from the major tourist areas.

 Fewer crowds